tomhrr/paws/README.md

 client like [Mutt](http://mutt.org) or [mu4e](https://www.djcbsoftware.nl/code/mu/mu4e.html) and would prefer to communicate with Slack via that client.
-Supports sending messages to Slack via a sendmail-like command, and receiving messages from Slack into maildirs, or for further processing by an MDA.
+Supports sending messages via a sendmail-like command, and receiving messages into maildirs, or for further processing by an MDA.

 ### Install